Welcome to my Beginners Guide to Porto.

 For Literature Nerds

 Porto is a great destination for those of you who have literary interests.
+Porto especially rocks if you’re a big Harry Potter fan.
 JK Rowling was inspired to write Harry Potter here at the Majestic Cafe.
 Be warned that Majestic Cafe isn’t a cheap affair, but the inside is beautiful with a classy coffee menu and a smartly dressed piano player serenading you as you drink.
 Worth spending a bit of money.

 And if you’re obsessed with book stores?
 Ohhh, you’re in for a major treat.
 Livraria Lello & Irmão is a dream come true.